-When it comes to business, the term Long Tail is applied to rank-size distributions and rank-frequency distributions.
-In general, the classic Long Tail approach says that 20% of the products (top sellers) are responsible for 80% of the revenue.
+Do you remember what Chris Anderson said about the long tail?
+It was 2004 when he wrote in an article for wired: “Forget squeezing millions from a few megahits at the top of the charts.
+The future of entertainment is in the millions of niche markets at the shallow end of the bitstream.”
+When it comes to the Google Shopping business, the term long tail implies rank-size distributions and rank-frequency distributions.
+In general, the classic long tail approach says that 20% of the products (top sellers) are responsible for 80% of the revenue.
 The other 80% of the products generate 20% of the revenue.

-Many online retailers and SEA experts argue with the classic Long Tail approach but if you observe the revenue generated from Shopping Ads, it can quickly be established that about 80% of the products are responsible for 80% of the revenue here, whereby only one or two conversions are associated with each individual product.
+Many online retailers and SEA experts argue with the classic long tail approach — but if you observe the revenue generated from Shopping ads, you can quickly find that about 80% of products are responsible for 80% of the revenue here, whereby only one or a maximum of two conversions is associated with each individual product.

 To prove this statement, we analyzed 246 accounts with surprisingly similar results: Up to 70% of costs accrued in Google Shopping derive from articles with as few as 0 conversions, while up to 80% of the revenue is generated by Long Tail products with just 1 or 2 conversions per month.